 101 Best Things to Do on Oʻahu, Hawaiʻi

-Written from the perspective of someone who calls Hawaiʻi home, I wanted to create an authentic guide for the best things to do on Oʻahu through my own personal experiences.
+Written from the perspective of someone who calls Hawaiʻi home, I wanted to create an authentic guide about the best things to do on Oʻahu through my own personal experiences.
 These experiences have taken me everywhere from the renowned Waikīkī Beach to the rugged Koʻolau Mountains that span the island from north to south.
 I been fortunate to eat at the best hole-in-the-wall restaurants, hike the most beautiful trails, and dive off the most pristine beaches that one can imagine, which is why I truly believe there is something for everyone of all ages to enjoy on Oʻahu!

 By this, I mean that Oʻahu has everything from relaxing white sand beaches with turquoise-blue water to amazing dining with food from around the world.
 There are stunning and adventurous hikes, some of the most acclaimed historic and cultural sites, like Pearl Harbor and the Nuʻuanu Pali Lookout, and world-famous surf at the Banzai Pipeline and other beaches across Oʻahu’s North Shore.